-It’s just a matter of time before OEMs start releasing more devices with eSIM support, such as smartphones, smartwatches and tablets.
+It’s just a matter of time before OEMs start releasing more devices with eSIM support, such as smartphones, smartwatches, and tablets.
 And what’s an eSIM?
 What phones/devices sponsored by eSIM are available in India?
 How do you trigger eSIM and port daily SIMs to eSIMs from Jio, Vi, and Airtel?
 These are some of the concerns that today we are looking to address.

 What’s an eSIM?

 A programmable SIM card that is inserted in a mobile, a smartwatch, or some other wired system is an eSIM or an embedded SIM.
-The eSIM persists on the device and, like a real SIM card, should not be physically taken out or swapped.
+The eSIM persists on the device and, as a real SIM card, should not be physically taken out or swapped.
 However, to function, the embedded SIM requires to be enabled by your provider or network.

 Having said that, there will be a little real-world distinction between the eSIM service and the standard physical SIM service.
 Both authenticate your identity to a provider or network and use its towers to make calls, transmit SMS, and use the internet.
 In addition, all regular networks such as 4G/ 5G are enabled by eSIM, just as the regular physical SIM.

-You might be wondering if it would be locked to just one network because the eSIM is not swappable?
+You might be wondering if it would be locked to just one network because the eSIM is not swappable.
 No, thankfully.
 An eSIM is swappable.
 The app is rewritable and allows several profiles, which ensures you can migrate to a different network or provider quickly.

 In India, eSIM with iPhone XR, XS, and XS Max was launched back in 2018.
 Soon after that, Jio and Airtel both declared support for eSIM, led by Vi aka Vodafone Idea.
 In India, BSNL has not declared funding for eSIM yet.
 The Jio, Vi, and Airtel eSIM prepaid and postpaid recharge packs stay the same as the periodic physical SIMs.